jsv1280/api-nasa/README.md

 - Standard,Nodemon _(Development)_
 - AWS EC2 Instance
 - PM2 _(Production)_
+- graphdoc _(Documentation)_

 ## :microscope: Documentation

 1. This project start documenting the public [NASA API Asteroids NeoWs][nasa_api] to have clear all the endpoints and data expose for the NASA API.
 To make more clear this, I documented the API with Postman to add a more descriptive view to check how behave this API and with that check which data will be included in this API

-> [Postman Documentation REST API NASA][postman_url]
+> [Postman REST NeoWS Documentation][postman_url]

-2. Next step, It was create three endpoints, one for creating new NEOS object based of the data model proposed in graphql schema, other for get all this objects and finally other to delete duplicated NEOS object
+2. Next step, It was create three endpoints, one for creating new NEOS object based of the data model proposed in graphql schema, other for get all NEOS and finally delete duplicated NEOS objects
 > [REST Section Documentation API NASA][rest_api]

-GraphQL is self-documented so you can check SDL(Schema Definition Language) of this project in `lib/graphql/schema.graphql`
+3. With GraphQL established a SDL(Schema Definition Language `lib/graphql/schema.graphql`) for this project and all the queries necessary to access this service
+> [GraphQL Documentation API NASA][graphql_docs]

-> For development remember **graphiql** will activate to check in the GUI all querys,mutations,inputs of the schema definition
+For development remember **graphiql** will activate to check in the GUI all querys,mutations,inputs of the schema definition

 ## :airplane: Deploy